 NOT FOR RESALE!
 Ortho Molecular allows Optimal Health Network to sell its supplements only for personal use, never for resale.
-We require that all Ortho Molecular products be purchased within the context of an established doctor/patient relationship.
-If you don't have a doctor, please CLICK HERE to schedule a personal health consultation by phone with Kristina Amelong.
+Ortho Molecular requires all products be purchased within the context of an established doctor/patient relationship.
+If you don't have a doctor, we invite you to CLICK HERE to schedule a personal health consultation by phone with Kristina Amelong.
 The maximum permitted order quantity for any Ortho Molecular product is 3.
 Any orders which we suspect are being placed for resale purposes will be cancelled and refunded unless we are contacted by phone within 24 hours to confirm personal use.

 View Detailed Product Info (PDF)

 Ortho B Complex is a comprehensive B complex supplement that includes eight essential B vitamins to support healthy methylation and carbohydrate metabolism, and to protect against stress-induced nutrient depletion.

 - Promotes nervous system, immune and adrenal health

 - Supports neurotransmitter production for a positive mood